 The 13th-century monumental cemetery is also a part of Campo dei Miracoli complex. was the last monument to be added to the complex.
 A masterpiece of Giovanni di Simone, it’s a large grass-covered reliquary.

 Museo delle Sinopie

-Museo delle Sinopie is also part of the Campo dei Miracoli complex and is included in the ticket system of all the landmarks located here.
-The museum displays how the artists worked, jotted down the first sketches of their future frescoes masterpieces.
+Museo delle Sinopie is also part of the Campo dei Miracoli complex and is included in the ticket system for all the landmarks located here.
+The museum displays how the artists worked, and jotted down the first sketches of their future frescoes masterpieces.
 Even if you are only on a day trip from Florence to Pisa, try not to miss this museum.

 Piazza dei Cavalieri (Knights Square)